wkorando/go-serverless-with-java/STEP8.md

           runtime: java
           main: com.example.CalculateRatioWeb
 	```
-	Note that we've also added the action `CalculateRatioWeb` that also calculates the ratio, but returns HTML instead of JSON.
+	Note that we've also added the function `CalculateRatioWeb` that also calculates the ratio, but returns HTML instead of JSON.

 6. The sequence is added in a similar way as the serverless that we added in the previous step.
 For this, look at the following piece of config:
 	```yaml